Issue #2835

 All 4 parent dumps are identical.
 The two "clean" child dumps, nowork_child.txt and postsync_child.txt, are also identical to each other, as are the two "dirty" child dumps, hung_child.txt and restarted_child.txt.
 So, for the sake of comparing differences between the dumps, we only need to look at two - which may as well be nowork_child.txt and hung_child.txt

-Added by dalley about 7 years ago
+Added by dalley over 7 years ago

-Added by dalley about 7 years ago
+Added by dalley over 7 years ago

 Revision 066d4ea8 | View on GitHub